It’s a question that’s been asked for well over 50 years: Are robots coming for your jobs?

 Consider this: When ATMs first came out in 1967, people immediately predicted the end of the bank teller.
 But by the time ATMs became commonplace in the ’80s, the number of bank employees increased and continued to increase until the number of employees peaked in 2006.

 By outsourcing simple withdrawal and deposit transactions to machines, banks could expand their customer base and offer new services such as credit cards, mortgages, and IRAs.
 Consequently, tellers could move on to more lucrative sales positions.
 ATMs didn’t necessarily take their jobs.
 The technology enabled employees to grow their careers and solve more complicated problems.
-The same thing will happen with automation in the architecture, infrastructure, construction, and manufacturing industries.
+The same thing will happen with automation and the future of jobs in the architecture, infrastructure, construction, and manufacturing industries.

 There are massive constraints in the world: limited resources, the impacts of climate change, and an increasing population.
 Those constraints make it even more critical for industries to crack the code on building more—better—with less.